Upcoming Esports Tournaments

 One of the first esports games can be considered Spacewar.
 Within the walls of Stanford University held competitions in this game.
 A few dynamic pixels on the screen to gamers at the time seemed to be something unreal.
 But at a certain point, playing alone became boring, and so the guys began to compete with each other.
 Thus, eSports was born.

 At first, tournaments were regional in nature, and the prizes were rather symbolic.
 Then a serious structure began to form around eSports.
 In 2003, the annual Electronic Sports World Cup began to be held.
 More than 150 thousand people took part in qualifying for the first tournament, but only 358 qualified.
 They competed for a prize pool of 160 thousand dollars, which was distributed between five disciplines: male and female CS 1.6, Warcraft 3, Unreal Tournament, and Quake 3.
+With time, the tournament evolved, the prize pool increased and new disciplines were added.
+During the first five years of ESWC's existence, almost $1.5 million was won.

 In 2011, the first Dota 2 tournament in history was held.
 It was The International.
 This championship set a new benchmark for the world of eSports.
 The Valve company has allocated fabulous prize money — $1.6 million.
 Today TI is the most popular and "rich" tournament.
 The top 5 esports competitions with the largest prize pool include the last five draws of The International.

-What Does It Take to Get into Esports?
+What Does It Take to Get Into Esports?

 1. A computer.
 The theater begins with a hanger, and esports games begin with a good PC.
 The configuration of the machine depends on the discipline.
 For Dota 2, League of Legends, or Counter-Strike: Global Offensive, an average computer is sufficient.
 It’s also worth taking care of a stable Internet connection with high speed — it will not be very pleasant if during the matches it will drop out and lag.
 At the start you don’t need the expensive and sophisticated devices — it’s enough the most common mouse, keyboard, headphones, and microphone.